Can You Walk On Filey Beach At High Tide?

 While Filey Beach is a beautiful destination for seaside activities, visitors should be aware of potential hazards that can impact safety.

-See also Can You Metal Detect On Omaha Beach?
+See also Can You Drive to New Smyrna Beach?

 One hazard to watch out for is strong currents, especially during high tide.